newst4rt/Lyrify/README.md

 ### Feature Request

 Lyrify is currently in development and still in its beta stage.
-New modules may be added over time.
+New features may be added over time.
 If your desired feature is not listed, feel free to open an issue.
 If it makes sense and I have time, I may add it.

 ## Installation